SGT-Cho/LLM_for_Beginners/README.md

 Hello, how are you?
 Today we are going to talk about the new generation...

 Explanation:
-	•	torch_dtype=torch.float16: float16 is optimal on Apple MPS.
+	•torch_dtype=torch.float16: float16 is optimal on Apple MPS.
-	•	device_map={"": device}: Automatically places the model on MPS (GPU) or CPU.
+	•device_map={"": device}: Automatically places the model on MPS (GPU) or CPU.
-	•	max_new_tokens=50: Limits response to 50 tokens.
+	•max_new_tokens=50: Limits response to 50 tokens.

 Llama 3.1 8B + LangChain + Vector DB (RAG)